🏠 Awaab's Law 2026:See the compliance equipment guide →

 • Electric grid type — not suitable for food preparation areas

 Verdict: The Aspectek 20W is the right choice when budget is the primary constraint and you need broad coverage across multiple rooms.
-At £30 per unit, it delivers genuine UV insect attraction in a practical commercial package.
+It delivers genuine UV insect attraction in a practical commercial package.
 Best suited for offices, garages, small warehouses, and supplementary coverage in larger premises.

 Electric Grid vs Glue Board: Which Type Do You Need?